 Monitoring and control

-The new “Monitoring and Control” function is a wish of many customers – especially farmers – because now the OpenSprinkler not only water and measure sensor data, but also actively control devices with it.
+The new “Monitoring and Control” function fulfills a wish of many customers - especially farmers - because now the OpenSprinkler can not only measure irrigation and sensor data, but also actively use it to control devices.
 Examples:

-- A cistern has an analogue sensor that indicates the fill level from 0-100%.
-If the value falls below 10%, the refill should be activated and raise the fill level to 15%.
+- A cistern has an analog sensor that indicates the filling level from 0-100%.
+If the value falls below 10%, the make-up should be activated and raise the level to 15%.

-- A foil tunnel has electric ventilation windows.
+- A polytunnel has electric ventilation windows.
 These should open at temperatures above 25°

 - A greenhouse has electric ventilation.
 This should be activated when the humidity is above 95%.